 - Meet with your school counselor or mentor to discuss colleges and their requirements.

-- Consider taking a practice Preliminary SAT/National Merit Scholarship Qualifying Test (PSAT/NMSQT) or the PLAN exam.
+- Consider taking a practice Preliminary SAT/National Merit Scholarship Qualifying Test (PSAT/NMSQT), or check out the ACT Aspire exam "sandbox."

 - Plan to use your summer wisely: Work, volunteer, or take a summer course (away or at a local college).

 - Go to career information events to get a more detailed look at career options.